 How Your Midwife Works With Your Pregnancy Team

-Midwives have a relationship with an OB who provides consultation as needed.
-Your midwife may refer you to an OB for care if a problem develops during your pregnancy.
-Your midwife also may team up with another midwife or doula to help with your labor and delivery.
+Midwives should have a relationship with an OB who provides council as needed.
+Your midwife may refer you to an OB for care if a problem happens during your pregnancy.
+She also may team up with another midwife or doula to help with your labor and delivery.

 Why You Might Want to Choose a Midwife

-You may want to consider working with a midwife if:
+You may want to consider working with one if:

-- You want your childbirth to be as natural as possible with little medical intervention, such as an episiotomy, fetal monitoring, labor induction, etc.
+- You want your childbirth to be as natural as possible, preferably without things such as an episiotomy, fetal monitoring, labor induction, etc.

 - You want the emotional, practical, and social support that midwives provide.